 Our advice to novice climbers would be to simply look at the different types of harness.
 We would advise that you avoid alpine harnesses to start with, as they aren’t practical in a lot of situations that novice climbers will be exposed to.
-Ideally you should look for either a fully adjustable harness, or a semi-adjustable harness.
+Ideally, you should look for either a fully adjustable harness, or a semi adjustable harness.

-The fully-adjustable harness would be the better of the two, as it would have both a fully adjustable waist and leg loops.
+The fully adjustable harness would be the better of the two, as it would have both a fully adjustable waist and leg loops.
 The key rule of thumb with regards to fit is that the harness should sit just above your hips, and each individual leg loop should have a gap of no more than a finger width between the material and your leg.

-Remember that a spring-loaded camming device is literally the item that when pulled during a fall will offer you just enough friction to wedge in place and stop the fall entirely.
-Getting a high-quality one could be the difference between staying on the climbing trail, and coming off of it at some speed.
+Remember that a spring loaded camming device is literally the item that when pulled during a fall will offer you just enough friction to wedge in place and stop the fall entirely.
+Getting a high quality one could be the difference between staying on the climbing trail and coming off of it at some speed.

-Make sure that you purchase a dynamic rope initially, as the additional stretch that a dynamic rope offers makes it the best option for taking lead falls.
+Make sure that you purchase a dynamic rope initially, as the additional stretch that a dynamic rope offer makes it the best option for taking lead falls.
 The other option would be to purchase a rope that is semi static.
 They offer almost no stretch and are designed to be more suitable for rigging, and abseiling.

 You will see the phrase ‘standard length’ everywhere when you search for climbing rope online, and when you actually look you will notice that these ‘standard length’ ropes can differ in length quite dramatically.
 All you actually have to do is to pick a length that you know will be suitable for the task that you have in mind.

-Black Diamond Momentum Harness – Men’s
+Black Diamond Momentum Harness

-Dimensions: 5 x 8 x 9 inches
+Dimensions: 30 x 20 inches

 Harnesses can be found all over the market, and choosing the right harness can be difficult.
 The Black Diamond Momentum Harness is an ideal option for both novice climbers and experts alike, as it saves a climber a lot of time.

-There is no buckle at all to adjust this harness, all you have to do is move the patent pending trakFIT® slide adjuster directly along the webbing of the leg loop.
-Ideally it should be snug to your leg, with less than a finger width between your leg and the loop.
+There is no buckle at all to adjust this harness, all you have to do is move the patent pending trakFIT slide adjuster directly along the webbing of the leg loop.
+Ideally, it should be snug to your leg, with less than a finger width between your leg and the loop.

 That time that you would normally spend adjusting a buckle is gone, and it only takes seconds to adjust the harness.

-The innovative design of this particular harness is quite unique, as it has been structured to maximise your comfort as a climber, while still offering you the security that a good harness should.
+The innovative design of this particular harness is quite unique, as it has been structured to maximize your comfort as a climber, while still offering you the security that a good harness should.
 It actually consists of two separate bands of webbing that split around the waist belt, which adds an additional layer of both comfort and durability to the product.

-Anon Keira Helmet – Women’s
+Anon Women’s Keira Helmet

-Dimensions: 53 – 65” (circumference)
+Dimensions: 53 – 65 inches

-Top Uses: Climbing, and certain winter sports
+Best use: Climbing and certain winter sports

 When it comes to keeping your body safe, there are certain parts of your body that are easier to cause permanent damage to than others.

 Your head is one of them, and keeping your head safe is vital no matter what you are doing.
-For an additional level of security, the Anon Keira Helmet comes with a fantastic BOA 360 Fit system, which keeps the whole helmet tight for a fit that is both comfortable and secure.
+For an additional level of security, the Anon Women’s Keira Helmet comes with a fantastic BOA 360 Fit system, which keeps the whole helmet tight for a fit that is both comfortable and secure.

-An additional benefit to this helmet is that it can be used year-round, in a variety of conditions.
+An additional benefit to this helmet is that it can be used year round, in a variety of conditions.
 During the summer it will allow an optimum amount of ventilation to keep your head cool, and during the winter you can use a fleece lining so that your head does not feel the cold too much!